Dresovense/orange3-textable/docs/doc/widgets/category.rst

     :doc:`Recode <recode>` (see :ref:`anchor_to_caveat`).

 *Operation cancelled by user.*
-    The user has cancelled the operation.
+    The user has stopped the widget from working.

 Footnotes
 ---------